lachezar/Rails-4-ToDo-App/README.md

 Then follow the instructions how to [prebuild your static assets](https://devcenter.heroku.com/articles/rails-asset-pipeline).

+You must prebuild your assets with the same SECRET_KEY value as on heroku.
+Something like this should do the trick: `SECRET_TOKEN=<secret token> RAILS_ENV=production bundle exec rake assets:precompile`

 After the static assets are done, create a file `public/assets/manifest.yml`, because Rails 4 will not create it for you, but heroku is using it as indicator whether to prebuild your assets or not.
 Heroku's deployment will fail if it tries prebuilding the assets :-/

+Last step should be database initialization: `heroku run rake db:migrate`

 Check out the app here: [http://todo-rails4.herokuapp.com/](http://todo-rails4.herokuapp.com/)